 Work at UH Advertisement

 - Revised.
-This advertisement is for a 11-month, non tenure-track faculty position, to begin approximately July 1, 2017.
+This advertisement is for a 11-month, non tenure-track faculty position.
 The position will be funded partially by Private and partially by Special funds for the initial 2-year appointment; subsequent partial external funding is expected.
 Continuation of appointment is contingent upon satisfactory performance.

 - Develop work in the area of chemistry and enhance UH Cancer Center's efforts in the development of new experimental therapeutics.